92% of buyers say they delete emails or voicemail messages when comes from someone that they do not know. via Jill Rowley

 - Be friendly, thoughtful, and real.
 Don’t send them your company’s case studies and resources right away – share 3rd party content that you’ve found to be useful.
 Help them learn about your industry and business.

-- Use humour when you can.
+- Use humor when you can.
 Everyone loves a good GIF!

 - When you do get on a call, don’t be afraid to laugh and crack jokes.
 Make the person feel comfortable by asking some person but non-intrusive questions – maybe about an article they shared or a trip they recently went on.